remy22/link-exchange-true-automatic-link-exchange-trafficfeed/readme.txt

     Use shortcode for display link exchanges.
     [TF-SHOW show="receive_div"].
 For displaying page link exchanges [TF-SHOW show="receive_dir"].
 For displaying Link directory
-    Click “Save” after you have included the code, etcAs simple as that.
+    Click "Save" after you have included the code, etcAs simple as that.
 If you have
 any questions or having difficulties, please open support ticket, we are here to
 help.